-$\texttt{AM_PATH_PYTHON}$ creates several output variables based on the Python installation found during configuration.
+AM_PATH_PYTHON creates the following output variables based on the Python installation found during configuration.

-PYTHON The name of the Python executable, or : if no suitable interpreter could be found.
+PYTHON The name of the Python executable, or ':' if no suitable interpreter could be found.

 Assuming ACTION-IF-NOT-FOUND is used (otherwise ./configure will abort if Python is absent), the value of PYTHON can be used to setup a conditional in order to disable the relevant part of a build as follows.